able-app/docs/controls/ε elements/caption/capcon-trailing.md

 # Caption Container - Trailing

 Collection:  A convenience container for those objects that are displayed at the end of the Caption - Title, Description, and Support areas that then make up the vertically stackable, modular pieces of the caption area of Cells and Cards.

-### Definitions

-**Leading Style:** The left most column in a caption row to contain things like icons, avatars, adaptions, graphics, labels, or even nothing at all.

-**Primary:** The primary content being displayed within a row, this is usually text copy but not always.

-**Trailing Style:** The far right column in the caption row used to contain things like actionable or visual icons, buttons, labels or nothing at all.
+Please see [Caption - Definitions](https://github.com/able-app/docs/blob/57a78e2f25b43d8f5e72755f1e2740d12a2998ee/controls/%CE%B5%20elements/caption/cap-def.md) for a run down on the structure and terminology used in captions.

 [Styleguide Link](https://zpl.io/amRvymA)